More than 80% of shoppers prefer to shop with retailers who show Delivery Dates at checkout. Yet just 40% of retailers actually show them.

 You can also customize the specific content that shows with each method.
 Retailers can choose to display “expected delivery date,” “delivers by,” “latest delivery date,” or something else altogether.
 It’s a good idea to A/B test these options to understand which converts customers most effectively.

 Keep in mind, as you’re configuring carrier settings, you do not need to account for blackout dates that are set by the carrier.
-For example, USPS does not deliver on Christmas day, so you won’t need to identify a blackout date for that day.
+For example, USPS does not deliver on Christmas Day, so you won’t need to identify a blackout date for that day.
 Carriers automatically factor in the days they aren’t operating into their own system, which means you don’t have to.

 Shipping Groups

 Any product-specific factors that might affect delivery are configured here.
-To do this, you’ll pair products together in shipping groups, then curate delivery timeframes based on them.
+To do this, you’ll pair products together in shipping groups, and then curate delivery timeframes based on them.

 A common way retailers use shipping groups is for products that require customization.
 For example, if a shirt needs to be monogrammed, you can add it to a shipping group with five extra days of lead time for production.